TonyRoyze/phactory/PastryPlaza/README.md

-# PetStore
+# PastryPlaza

 ## Overview

-PetStore is a simple PHP-based web application for managing pet store inventory and sales.
-It allows users to view available pets, add new pets, and manage store data through a user-friendly interface.
+PastryPlaza is a lightweight PHP web application for managing a bakery's inventory and sales.
+It enables users to view available pastries, add new items, and manage bakery data through a simple, intuitive interface.

 ## Features

-- View list of available pets
+- View a list of available pastries
-- Add, edit, and delete pet records
+- Add, edit, and delete pastry records
-- Search for pets by type or name
+- Search for pastries by type or name
-- Simple and clean interface
+- Clean and user-friendly interface

 ## Getting Started